stfbk/mig-t/README.md

-# MIG-L Pentesting Tool
+# MIG-T Pentesting Tool
-MIG-L Pentesting Tool is a plugin for BurpSuite that helps security testers automate their testing activities.
+MIG-T Pentesting Tool is a plugin for BurpSuite that helps security testers automate their testing activities.
 It allows the tester to define automations to edit or check correctnees of HTTP messages.
-It integrates an automated browser used to simulate user actions on a webpage, to trigger specific messages. <br>
+It integrates an automated browser used to simulate user actions on a webpage, to trigger specific messages.
+It uses MIG-L language to define tests to be executed by MIG-T<br>

 ## Quickstart
 To use the plugin, get the lastest release from the releases page or follow the next section to compile the project.